lucthienphong1120/TryHackMe-CTF/linprivesc.md

 What is the password of user2?

 First we will need to find the password hashes for our passwd.txt file.
-Run `base64 /etc/passwd | base64 --decode` in your terminal and copy the last bit into your passwd.txt file.
+Run `base64 /etc/passwd | base64 --decode | tail -n4` in your terminal and copy the last bit into your `passwd.txt` file.

 Next we will need to find the password hashes for our shadow.txt file.
-Run `base64 /etc/shadow | base64 --decode` in your terminal and copy the last bit into your shadow.txt file.
+Run `base64 /etc/shadow | base64 --decode | tail -n4` in your terminal and copy the last bit into your `shadow.txt` file.

 ![image](https://user-images.githubusercontent.com/90561566/196068265-ed681f4c-d2a8-44d7-923e-4217db35f654.png)